 Cork ETB plays a pivotal role in our society and is in a position to adapt and co-ordinate with a variety of stakeholders to ensure delivery of a flexible and adaptable services for our learners and stakeholders.
-The challenge for 2022 will be how our model of provision evolves in a world which is recovering from COVID to ensure we build on our experiences and continue to provide, co-ordinate, review and deliver appropriate and relevant education and training programmes is vital to ensure an efficient, effective and accountable service for learners.
+The challenge for 2023 will be how our model of provision continues to evolve in a planned, co-ordinated and cohesive manner.
+By building on our experiences and continue to provide, co-ordinate, review and deliver appropriate and relevant education and training programmes we ensure an efficient, effective and accountable service for learners.